HajimeK/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Assess Model Use Cases

+We have recently (2020/06) opening office after lockdown by COVID-16.
+To open office, we are requested to track number of people in the office.
+Without recording the video in the edge devices or server, we can only record the number of people with this model.

+This will provide solution for this request with this model.

 Object detection and counter is helpful, as it helps avoid storing video stream itself in the IoT Platform.
 Instead, meaningful data, in this case people count and duration, is uploaded and stored.
 In most cases, storage is the cost part in the IoT use cases, and it is good if we can store only meaningful data in the storage.